wingify/wingify.github.io/_posts/2015-06-01-post-meta-refresh-run-up.markdown

   </div>
 </div>

-Next talk was presented by Vipul Taneja from AdSparkx media on "Landing Pages Optimization - Things you can do to 'Test'", with him briefing the attendees about his visit to Vegas and his observance about the same.
+Next talk was presented by Vipul Taneja from AdSparkx media on "Landing Pages Optimization - Things you can do to 'Test'", with him briefing the attendees about his visit to Vegas and his observance about it during that time.
 His talk comprised of various techniques that his company uses to maximize ROI on different landing pages of businesses that hire them.
 The talk comprised of the discussion of both White Hat and Black Hat techniques as well for increasing landing page conversions.

 <div style="text-align:center; margin: 10px;">
   <img src="/images/2015/03/4.jpg">